Citytracking/dotspotting/README.FLAMEWORK.md

 **[Solr](http://lucene.apache.org/solr/)**

 Solr is a open source document indexer written in Java and is principally used a full-text search engine but it can also be used to do spatial queries.
-[WORDS]

- gets you "good enough" spatial queries, specifically radial queries using the [WORDS] plugin and whatever is being developed for the next release (1.5).
-It also, importantly,
+Currently radial queries are only available by using a [third-party plugin](http://blog.jteam.nl/2009/08/03/geo-location-search-with-solr-and-lucene/) but spatial indexing for both points and polygons is being [actively developed](http://wiki.apache.org/solr/SpatialSearch) for the next release of Solr (1.5)

 **[PostGIS](http://postgis.refractions.net/)**

 PostGIS a "proper" spatial database that can do amazing things so it's a no-brainer in so far as Dotspotting is concerned.
+It is also not always the easiest tool to install and maintain and in many cases is probably overkill for the problems people are trying to use Dotspotting to solve which is why it is not the default choice.

 Making Changes to Flamework
 --